excalibur1234/pacui/README.md

 - `pacui -rt`
 - `pacui --rt`

 This principle can be used with all of PacUI's options.
-Here is another random example (of PacUI's "Pacman Log" option):
+Here is another random example (of PacUI's "List Packages by Size" hidden option):
 - `pacui ls`
 - `pacui -ls`
 - `pacui --ls`